vandanab/SimpleTwitterClient/README.md

 * Advanced: User can open the twitter app offline and see last loaded tweets
   - Tweets are persisted into sqlite and can be displayed from the local DB.
 * Advanced: User can tap a tweet to display a "detailed" view of that tweet
-* Advanced: User can select "reply" from detail view to respond to a tweet
+* Advanced: User can select "reply" from detail view or reply icon to respond to a tweet
   * Advanced: User can "reply" to any tweet on their home timeline
   * The user that wrote the original tweet is automatically "@" replied in compose
 * Advanced: Improve the user interface and theme the app to feel "twitter branded"